Bloch type spaces on the unit ball of a Hilbert space: Introduction

 \end{theorem}

-Note that the result for $\alpha=1$ in Theorem \ref{main-first} has been obtained in \cite{Blasco}.
-From Theorem \ref{main-first} and its proof, the interested reader can give some equivalent characterizations for the little Bloch type space when defined.
-Now we add more equivalent characterizations for Bloch functions.
-To this end, we now give the definition of a schlicht disk for the holomorphic function defined in Hilbert spaces as in the case of several complex variables. \begin{definition}Let $f$ be a holomorphic function on a domain $\Omega$ in $E$.
-A disk
+Note that the results for $\alpha=1$ in Theorems \ref{main-first} and \ref{main-first1} have been obtained in \cite{Blasco} and the condition dim$E\geq2$ in Theorem \ref{main-first1} (i) and (ii) can not be deleted in general.

+From Theorem \ref{main-first} and its proof, the interested reader can give some equivalent characterizations for the little Bloch type space $\mathcal{B}_{0}$.
+It is worth mentioning that the approach for the finite-dimensional case depends usually on the integral representation for holomorphic functions.
+However, it may fail for the infinite-dimensional setting.
+Hence we need to overcome the restriction of dimension in achieving our main results.

+In this paper, we add some more equivalent characterizations for Bloch functions.
+To this end, we now give the definition of a schlicht disk for the holomorphic function defined in Hilbert spaces as in the case of several complex variables.